sdv-dev/SDV/docs/user_guides/single_table/ctgan.rst

    where the student was not placed.

-Let us use ``CTGAN`` to learn this data and then sample synthetic data about new students to see how well de model captures the characteristics indicated above.
+Let us use ``CTGAN`` to learn this data and then sample synthetic data about new students to see how well the model captures the characteristics indicated above.
 In order to do this you will need to:

 -  Import the ``sdv.tabular.CTGAN`` class and create an instance of it.